BukhtawarAli110/JAppTracker/README.md

 ### 3. Add Environment Variables in Render

-Copy all values from your `.env` into Render dashboard.
+Replicate all values from your `.env` into the Render dashboard.

 ---

 ### 4. Azure Firewall

-Allow external access:
+Approve outer access:

 * Go to Azure Portal → MySQL Server → Networking
 * Add rule: